 Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 Further information will be forwarded you as soon as it is received.

 Chief Information Bureau

 Paul Bruce returned to the United States on the S.S.
-Simon Bolivar which arrived at San Francisco on October 21, 1945.
+Simon Bolivar which arrived in San Francisco on October 21, 1945.
 It was almost four years, to the day, since he had sailed to the Philippines.
 After receiving more medical treatment, he was discharged on March 9, 1946.
-He resided in Texas and died at Dallas, Texas, on June 8, 1972, and was buried at Gladewater Memorial Park in Gladewater, Texas.
+He resided in Texas and died in Dallas, Texas, on June 8, 1972, and was buried at Gladewater Memorial Park in Gladewater, Texas.